minettebrink/image-to-video/tutorial.md

 )
 pipe.to("cuda")
 ```
-11. Test that the model loads correctly on Koyeb in the console.
+11. Verify that the model loads correctly on Koyeb by checking the console.
-12. If the model loads correctly in the console.
-You're good to test the web app.
+12. If the model loads successfully in the console, proceed to test the web app.

 ## Troubleshooting